 The symptoms that may be associated with a concussion or mild to moderate traumatic brain injury are

-• Finally using the symptoms referred to above, have the witness cross off all the symptoms for which he has no proof existed before the injury.
+- Finally using another copy of the same visual aid referred to above have the witness cross off all the symptoms for he has no proof existed before the injury.

 Symptoms of the Plaintiff